Mission District, San Francisco: Education

-The Roman Catholic Archdiocese of San Francisco operates the St. Peter's Catholic School, which opened in 1878.
+The Roman Catholic Archdiocese of San Francisco operates St. Peter's Catholic School, which opened in 1878.
 Previously its students were Irish or Italian American, but by 2014 95% of the student body was Latino and about two thirds were categorized as economically disadvantaged.
 Enrollment was once around 600 but by 2014 was around 300 due to gentrification.
 Its yearly per-student cost was $5,800 while yearly tuition, the lowest in the archdiocese, was $3,800.